 DISSOLUTION OF THE ASSOCIATION

 Article 53 The Association shall continue to exist as long as there is one Local Center still organized.
-It can only be dissolved upon resolution of the Board of Directors General and duly confirmed by the Holy Spirit Protector and as prescribed by existing laws of the Republic of the Philippines.
+It can only be dissolved upon resolution of the Board of Directors General and affirmed by two-thirds (2/3) votes of those in good standing members present in the General Assembly and duly confirmed by the Holy Spirit Protector and as prescribed by existing laws of the Republic of the Philippines.
 If it will be dissolved as such, its properties and assets shall be transferred to the Government of the Republic of the Philippines and shall be used for charitable purposes.

 AMENDMENT OF THE BY-LAWS

-Article 54 This By-Law may be amended only by a Constitutional Convention called for the purpose by the General Assembly.
-The amendment thereof shall be subject to a ratification by the affirmative votes of two-thirds (2/3) of all registered delegate members of all Local Center present in general assembly convened for the purpose and confirmed by the Holy Spirit Protector of the General Center.
+Article 54 This By-Laws may be amended in accordance with the Corporation Code of the Philippines, Batas Pambansa 68, Section 48, which provides that two-thirds (2/3) of the members in a non-stock corporation may delegate to the Board of Directors or Trustees the power to amend or repeal any by-laws or adopt new by-laws.
+Provided, that the amended or adopted new by-laws had been ratified by the affirmative votes of two-thirds (2/3) of all registered delegate members of Local Centers in good standing present in general assembly convened for the purpose and confirmed by the Holy Spirit Protector of the General Center.

 EFFECTIVITY OF THE NEW BY-LAWS